 Queen Elizabeth, the last of the Tudor Monarchs, daughter to Henry VIII and Anne Boleyn, was born September 7, 1533 in Greenwich, England.
 Sojourner Truth was born Isabella Baumfree, a slave in Hurley, New York.
 While her exact date of birth is unknown, it's believed to have been around 1797.

-What were these two women like?
-One was an African-American women's rights activist and abolitionist, the other one English, well-educated... the last Tudor Monarch.
+One was an African-American women's rights activist and abolitionist, the other English, well-educated... the last Tudor Monarch.
 Born over 260 years apart on opposite sides of the world, both were courageous and determined.
 Queen Elizabeth I claimed the throne at 25 and held it until her death 44 years later.
 For a time in her youth, she was imprisoned in the Tower of London.
 Sojourner Truth was one of the few African American women to participate in both the abolition of slavery and women's rights movement.
-She was also the first African-American to win a lawsuit in the US.
+She was also the first African-American to win a lawsuit in the U.S.

 Authenticity.
 What does it even mean to be authentic... to be true to yourself... to be you?